outsinre/outsinre.github.com/_posts/2018-03-20-wireguard.md

 32767:	from all lookup default
 ```

-`suppress_prefixlength 0` bypass the *default* entry (i.e. *default via 192.168.0.1 dev*) in *main* (254) table because *default* prefix is 0 (*0.0.0.0/0*).
+#### suppress_prefixlength

+Recall that an IP can be divided into the *network part* and the *host part*.
+Prefix length means the length of the network part.
+For example, the prefix length of *192.168.0.100/24* is 24 while that of *12.34.56.78/32* is 32.

 Say we have a rule *from all lookup table 42 suppress_prefixlength 16*.
-When network stack hits the rule and looks up route table 42 against packet destination IP as it would do to rule *from all lookup table 42*.
-When the longest match found, it checks the route entry's prefix length.
+When network stack hits the rule, it looks up routes in table 42 against destination IP as it would do to rule *from all lookup table 42*.
+When the longest match is found in table 42, it checks the route entry's prefix length.
 If the prefix is longer than 16 bits, it proceeds as usual.
-Otherwise (shorter than or equal to 16 bits), network stack go to check the next rule.

-That is to say, prefix length less than or equal to 16 is ignored (*suppressed*).
-Specially, 0 threshold just excludes the *default* entry of a table. `suppress_prefixlength` want to set a minimal prefix threshold!
+Otherwise (shorter than or equal to 16 bits), network stack go to check the next routing rule.
+That is to say, prefix length (of longest match) less than or equal to 16 is ignored (*suppressed*).

-Let's say, table 42 contains two entries:
+Here is a more detailed explanation.
+Suppose table 42 contains two entries:

 ```
+# prefix 8
 10.0.0.0/8 dev eth0
+# prefix 24
 10.1.1.0/24 dev eth1
 ```

 And the destination IP is *10.1.1.1*.
 Obviously, the 2nd entry matches (24 > 16 > 8) and routes the packet to *eth1*.
-If *10.2.1.1*, then the 1st entry has the longest prefix and, however, is less than 16.
-Table 42 does not route the packet.
+If *10.2.1.1*, then the 1st entry has the longest match but prefix is less than or equal to 16 bits.
+Hence table 42 does not route the packet.

+`suppress_prefixlength` wants to set a minimal network prefix threshold for routes!
+The longer a prefix is, the more favored the route entry is: to avoid routes that are too general.
+Specially, threshold 0 just excludes the *default* entry (i.e. *default via 192.168.0.1 dev eth0*) as the prefix length is 0 (*0.0.0.0/0*).
+Therefore *suppress_prefixlength 0* above suppresses or skips the *default* entry in the *main* (254) table.

+## Procedures Illustrated

-Now let's go through an example to see how a DNS packet is routed through rules by *wg-quick*:
+Now let's go through an example to see how a packet is routed through rules of *wg-quick*:

-1. Suppose DNS query on *www.bing.com* is sent to server is *8.8.8.8*.
+1. *dig @8.8.8.8 www.bing.com* sends DNS query to *8.8.8.8*.
-2. Network stack checks rule 32764, namely the *main* table.
+2. Network stack hits rule 32764 and checks *main* table.

-   The *default* entry matches *8.8.8.8* but with prefix 0.
+   The *default* entry matches *8.8.8.8/32* but its prefix length is 0.
 So it's ignored.

-   Assume there does not exist other explicit entries for *8.8.8.8* in *main* table.
+   Suppose there are not any other routes.
 3. Network stack checks the next rule 32765.

-   The DNS packet is not marked as 51820 and successfully routed to 51820 table.
+   The DNS packet is not marked as 51820 and successfully routed to 51820 table, going to *wg0*.
 4. WireGuard received the DNS query packet.

-   It encrypts the packet and forms a new UDP packet with destination IP as *endpoint* (server public IP).
+   It encrypts the packet and forms a new UDP packet with destination IP as *endpoint* (server's public IP).
 This newly generated packet has *fwmark 51820*.
 5. Network checks rule 32764 to route the new UDP packet.

    Similary the *default* entry is ignored.